secretstartups/handbook/resellers/bootcamp/index.html.md

 ### Continuous Delivery

 There is one significant usecase missing from our list.
 We will have a dedicated labs in the next part related to implementing GitLab.
-Meanwhile see [addtitional material](https://about.gitlab.com/handbook/marketing/product-marketing/usecase-gtm/cd/).
+Meanwhile see [additional material](https://about.gitlab.com/handbook/marketing/product-marketing/usecase-gtm/cd/).